Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Experimental details

 optionally augmented with adaptive or scale-aware weighting to improve conditioning.
 From this perspective, physics-informed learning does not aim to regress onto precomputed trajectories, but rather to amortize the solution of a physics-constrained optimization problem, replacing iterative solvers with a single forward pass of a trained operator.

-\subsubsection{Sampling and Residual-Based Adaptive Refinement}
+\subsubsection{Sampling and residual-based adaptive refinement}

 Initial conditions are sampled uniformly from a hyper-rectangle around equilibrium in each state.
-At each iteration, we train on a mixture of uniformly drawn collocation points and an adaptive set constructed by residual-based adaptive refinement (RAR): periodically, we sample a large candidate set of $(\tau,y_0)$, compute $\|r_y\|_1$ for each, and add the top-$K$ hardest points to an auxiliary pool that is merged with the uniform set (with random truncation if the pool exceeds a fixed budget).
+At each iteration, we train on a mixture of uniformly drawn collocation points and an adaptive set constructed by residual-based adaptive refinement (RAR \cite{wu2023comprehensive}): periodically, we sample a large candidate set of $(\tau,y_0)$, compute $\|r_y\|_1$ for each, and add the top-$K$ hardest points to an auxiliary pool that is merged with the uniform set (with random truncation if the pool exceeds a fixed budget).
 We also evaluate our framework with Retain-Resample-Release sampling (R3) algorithm \cite{daw2022mitigating} (see Figure~\ref{fig:physics:basin_r3}).

-\subsubsection{Training Strategies}
+\subsubsection{Training strategies}

-\paragraph{Stage 1: Warm-Start Pretraining.} The warm-start phase combines the physics loss at the full horizon $T$ with two inexpensive structural guides: (i) linearized flow targets around equilibrium, obtained by computing the Jacobian of the dynamics at the equilibrium $x_{\mathrm{eq}}$ and evaluating the exact linear solution
+\textbf{Stage 1: Warm-start pretraining.} The warm-start phase combines the physics loss at the full horizon $T$ with two inexpensive structural guides: (i) linearized flow targets around equilibrium, obtained by computing the Jacobian of the dynamics at the equilibrium $x_{\mathrm{eq}}$ and evaluating the exact linear solution

 and (ii) a tangent-matching loss that enforces the correct mass-weighted derivative at the initial time $\tau=0$.

 The equilibrium $x_{\mathrm{eq}}$ is defined as a steady-state operating point satisfying $f(x_{\mathrm{eq}})=0$.
 It is obtained by solving a small set of algebraic equations arising from setting all time derivatives in the swing--governor--exciter model to zero.
 This computation is inexpensive and performed once per parameter setting.
 Linearizing the dynamics at $x_{\mathrm{eq}}$ yields a first-order Taylor approximation of the vector field, which is valid for small deviations from equilibrium.
 In power-systems terminology this regime is known as \emph{small-signal dynamics}, as it characterizes the response of the system to small perturbations around a nominal operating point.
 For readers outside power systems, this corresponds to the standard local linearization of a nonlinear dynamical system.